Mom guilt is a real thing and it is rough. Keeping track of schedules, concerts, sports and managing individual personalities is exhausting.

 That’s why I’m here to tell you that you can actually be a better mom by doing less.
 Being a minimalist parent, I have learned to simplify as many things as I possibly can.
 Including how I raise my children.

 I want them to grow up being productive and knowing who they are.
 There are 7 super simple things I have done over the years to have more independent kids that you can easily execute.

 *This post contains affiliate links.
 I may make a commission but all opinions are my own.

 You know what makes me smile every time?
 A kid with a tutu, rain boots, a fireman hat and no sense of fashion.
 It’s amazing, and it’s what childhood should always be about.

-With our oldest daughter I used to stress all the time about her unbrushed hair, shorts to her knees and baggy t-shirts.
-It just looked sloppy and drove me crazy.
 Then again, I was dealing with my own self-image issues and felt like I needed to look perfect at all times.

 When my kids were young, they would see me wiping down furniture and they would want to help.
-So I’d wet them down a washcloth and let them clean.
-This left water drip stains all over my house.

 Our youngest children are 7 and 8 and each morning they get .10 cents for making their bed.
 Whoopteedoo! (possible incorrect spelling.)

 Doing this gave them motivation to make their beds and that is a habit I definitely want to instill in them at a young age.

 After a long day of working or